 30secs – Hmm… starting with a recap of the final moments of Lawnmower Man (minus any footage of Pierce Brosnan).
 Is it really a good idea to remind people of what came before?
 REALLY?!
 Haven’t we suffered enough?

 2mins – The movie is advertised on Amazon Prime Video as Lawnmower Man 2: Beyond Cyberspace, but according to the on-screen text the film is called Lawnmower Man 2: Jobe’s War.
 I can’t say either title is great.
 Why not just call it Lawnmower Man 2?

-2mins 45secs – A little explanation here as to why the Lawnmower Man doesn’t look like Jeff Fahey anymore – apparently his face has been reconstructed to look like Matt Frewer.
+2mins 45secs – A little bit of info here to explain why the Lawnmower Man (aka Jobe) doesn’t look like actor Jeff Fahey.
+Fahey played the role of Jobe in the previous movie, but for this film the character has had his face ‘reconstructed’ to look like Matt Frewer.

 8mins – From what I know about this movie (which is pretty much nothing), only one actor from the original movie returned for this sequel and I think that was kid actor, Austin O’Brien.
 Poor bastard.

 10mins 45secs – Austin O’Brien has entered cyberspace.
 It looks nothing like the internet.
 Where are all the pop-ups?
 Where is all the porn?

 13mins 30secs – Austin O’Brien and Matt Frewer have just met up and hugged.
 I’m not quite sure how O’Brien recognises him, as the last time they met he had a different face!

 14mins – According to this movie, cyberspace in the ’90s looks like real life.
 For those of us who remember what cyberspace was actually like in the ’90s it was like this…